 - Another study showed obese persons 65.1% like to marry than normal weight

 A Swedish cohort from men born in 1951 to 1961 showed in marriage at age 40:

 - 16% less likely for underweight than normal weight

-- 17% less likely for weight than normal weight
+- 17% less likely for overweight than normal weight

-- 51% less likely for overweight than normal weight
+- 51% less likely for obese than normal weight

 A French cohort showed that obese persons were 29% less likely to have a sexual partner within 12 months as normal weight women.

-Side note: interestingly, the Sweish cohort also confirms core hypergamy:
+Side note: interestingly, the Swedish cohort also confirms core hypergamy:

 - More men were married the higher the education: high > medium > low

 - More men were married the higher status job: white collar > farmer > blue collar > other